Investor Visa USA: 2025 Guide with Types, Requirements, and Benefits

 Federal income tax applies to the profits earned by your business.
 The tax rates depend on the business structure:

 Tax Tip: Deduct allowable business expenses, such as operational costs, to lower your taxable income and reduce your federal income tax liability.
+We invite you to calculate your company's tax payment here.

 Sales tax is a consumption tax applied to the sale of goods and services.
 This tax is collected at the point of sale and remitted to the state or local government.